biliro-cc/books/README.md

             "translator": "John Dryden",
             "english_source": "Standard Ebooks",
             "foreign_source": "Gutenberg",
-            "verified": false,
+            "verified": true,
-            "description": "Virgil’s epic poem begins with Aeneas fleeing the ruins of Troy with his father Anchises and his young son Ascanius, with a plan to make a home in Italy.
-Because of a prophecy foretelling that the descendants of Aeneas will one day destroy Carthage, Juno’s favorite city, Juno orders the god of the winds to unleash a terrible storm.
+            "description": "Virgil\u2019s epic poem begins with Aeneas fleeing the ruins of Troy with his father Anchises and his young son Ascanius, with a plan to make a home in Italy.
+Because of a prophecy foretelling that the descendants of Aeneas will one day destroy Carthage, Juno\u2019s favorite city, Juno orders the god of the winds to unleash a terrible storm.
 The ships are thrown off course and arrive at an African port.
-As Aeneas makes his way towards his new home he encounters Dido, Carthage’s queen, and falls deeply in love. — Standard Ebooks"
+As Aeneas makes his way towards his new home he encounters Dido, Carthage\u2019s queen, and falls deeply in love. \u2014 Standard Ebooks", "last_commit": "ac30d6a0490ea00e70901ae0b2167778b9da3e8c",
+            "last_commit_time": "2022-06-10T00:28:58.000Z",
+            "first_commit": "ac30d6a0490ea00e70901ae0b2167778b9da3e8c",
+            "first_commit_time": "2022-06-10T00:28:58.000Z"
           },
           ... (more books) ...
         ]
       },
       ... (more languages) ...
     ]

+All of these fields should be filled out for a new book, besides `last_commit`, `last_commit_time`, `first_commit`, and `first_commit_time`.
+These will be filled out automatically once your pull request is accepted to the repository.

-Adding to this file should be self explanatory; for descriptions we recommend using https://onlinestringtools.com/escape-string to store them in a .json string.
+For descriptions we recommend using https://onlinestringtools.com/escape-string to store them in a .json string.

 ## Book verification